louiejancevski/portfolio/README.md

 Such functionalies are:

 - A blog.
-- All my projects live versions hosted on the same domain.
+- All my projects hosted on the same domain.
 - And other cool things!